The Brown Bear of Norway: Germany

 In a variant from Franconia, collected by Ludwig Bechstein, Die Knaben mit den goldnen Sternlein ("The Boys with the Golden Stars"), a young count overhears three girls talking, the third promising to marry the count and bear him two children with golden stars on their chests (tale type ATU 707, The Three Golden Children).
 The count marries the girl and she bears the children.
 His mother casts the children in the water, but a servant rescues them.
 The wife is accused of giving birth to cats and is expelled from home.
 The servant gives back her children and they live in solitude.
 Years later, she decides to seek her husband out, in Portugal.
 She takes her children to a castle, whose lady asks for one of her children and in return gives her a golden spinning wheel.
 The same thing happens in a second castle: she gives up one of her children and receives another golden trinket.
 She uses both to buy two nights with her husband in Portugal.

 Portugal

-Scholar Isabel Cárdigos reported a tale from Algarve, published in 1998, wherein the heroine's father looks for a twig as a present for her, and the enchanted husband is a bear who demands the heroine.
+In a Portuguese tale published by author Ana de Castro Osório with the title História maravilhosa do Príncipe Urso Doce de Laranja ("The Wonderful Tale of the Prince Bear Orange Sweet"), the heroine's father looks for a twig as a present for her, and the enchanted husband is a bear who demands the heroine.
 They marry and have three daughters, Faith, Hope and Charity.
 The heroine burns the bearskin and she has to seek him with iron shoes.
 She visits the houses of the Sun, the Moon and the Wind, whose mothers give her an almond, a chestnut and a pomegranate in exchange for each of her daughters.
 She finds her husband after 20 years, washes a bloodied shirt and cracks open the almond, the chestnut and the pomegranate to produce musical instruments to trade for three nights with her husband.
+Scholar Isabel Cárdigos sourced the tale from Algarve.